-Q. One of my eyebrows is higher than the other.
+One of my eyebrows is higher than the other.
 Can a brow lift fix this?

-A. Yes.
+Yes.
 Eyebrow asymmetry can often be improved with either a completely one-sided brow lift or a brow lift that raises one side more than the other.
 The method chosen will depend on what other issues you wish to correct.
 Since it will vary depending on your specific situation, a consultation with Dr. Clevens is necessary to determine the best approach.

-Q. I have forehead wrinkles, but my brows aren’t drooping.
+I have forehead wrinkles, but my brows aren’t drooping.
 Do I still need a brow lift?

-A. If the brows themselves are in a good position, you may benefit from simply using injectable fillers to smooth the creases on your forehead.
-This is a temporary solution, however, since fillers only last for 6 months or so while a brow lift is permanent.
+If the brows themselves are in a good position, you may benefit from simply using injectable fillers to smooth the creases on your forehead.
+This is a temporary solution, however, since fillers only last for 6 months or so while a brow lift is long-lasting.
 It’s a trade-off between lasting results and lower invasiveness.

-Q. What are my options for getting an arched brow if my eyebrows naturally go straight across?
+What are my options for getting an arched brow if my eyebrows naturally go straight across?

-A. If tweezing and waxing alone can’t give you an arch, you do have other options.
+If tweezing and waxing alone can’t give you an arch, you do have other options.
 Judiciously-applied Botox can create a slight temporary arch, so for many patients this should be the first option.
-If you’d like a more customizable or permanent arch, a brow lift can be used to raise the necessary sections of the brow to create a pleasing arch.
+If you’d like a more customizable or long-lasting arch, a brow lift can be used to raise the necessary sections of the brow to create a pleasing arch.
 Again, this is a situation where the specific facial structure is important, so a consultation with Dr. Clevens is necessary to determine exactly what can be accomplished.

-Q. What will the scars be like after my brow lift?
+What will the scars be like after my brow lift?

-A. It depends on the type of lift that you have done.
+It depends on the type of lift that you have done.
 An endoscopic brow lift leaves only a few tiny incisions which are hidden in the hair.
 A limited-incision brow lift leaves two small scars at the outer corners of the forehead, and these are typically completely hidden in the hairline as well.
 The largest incision is required by the classic brow lift, which leaves a scar running the length of the forehead right along the hairline.
 This can generally be angled so that hair can grow through it, camouflaging it nicely.

-A. That overly-lifted look comes from a brow that has been raised too much, and it can be avoided simply by being more conservative with the lift.
+That overly-lifted look comes from a brow that has been raised too much, and it can be avoided simply by being more conservative with the lift.
 In general, a natural-looking result can be achieved by paying attention to maintaining an attractive shape of the brow in conjunction with the orbital rim rather than simply lifting the whole brow as much as possible.